RicardoBPedro/micronaut_auth_server/README.md

 # Micronaut JWT Authenticantion Server
-This server is build under Micronaut + JWT + PostgreSQL + Jooq + Flyway + Lombok in order to create and manage users login where Jooq is used to generate some class files at build time based on the migration file `resources/db/postgres/V1__create_user_table.sql`
+This server is build under Micronaut + JWT + PostgreSQL + Jooq + Flyway + Lombok in order to create and manage users login.

+Jooq is used to generate some class files at build time based on the migration file `resources/db/postgres/V1__create_user_table.sql`

 ### Requirements
 * [JAVA 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)